Cliefden Caves: Description

 The Cliefden Caves karst system is one of the most cavernous limestone areas in New South Wales and contains over 100 recorded caves.
 The larger caves include Main Cave, Murder, Boonderoo, Trapdoor, Taplow Maze, Island, Transmission and Malongulli.
-More than 90 karst features have been identified, including well developed caves, dolines, tufa deposits and a warm (thermal) spring.
+More than 90 karst features have been identified, including well-developed caves, dolines, tufa deposits and a warm (thermal) spring.
 The caves contain numerous and diverse speleothems, including extensive arrays of helictites, large dogtooth spar crystals, blue speleothems and "boxwork" ceilings in addition to more commonly found speleothems such as stalagmites, stalactites, shawls and flowstone.
-The speleothems at Cliefden range in colour from clear through pure white, yellow orange and several rare formations of sky blue and aqua green.
+The speleothems at Cliefden range in colour from clear through pure white, yellow to orange and several rare formations of sky-blue and aqua green.
 All the major caves are locked and gated to protect them, however speleological and scientific work is allowed under a strict permit system.

-The landscape also provides evidence of a range of above-ground karst features such as karren and dolines.
+The landscape also provides evidence of a range of above-ground karst features, such as karren and dolines.
 A thermal spring in the area is one of only three thermal springs associated with karst in NSW.
 Studies of the Tufa (calcite) deposits on Davis Creek have contributed to knowledge of the late Holocene period change.

 The area is a microbat hotspot with 15 confirmed species and another three species possibly present.
 One of the caves is used as an overwintering habitat for Miniopterus schriebersii oceanensis (Eastern Bentwing Bat) and another is used as a maternity cave for Rhinolophus megaphyllus (Common Horseshoe Bat).

 The site contains features associated with the historical development of the place.
 These include Rothery's Ruins and the Old Barite Mine.

 Condition of the caves

-In common with most other karst of the Central West, the Cliefden karst has been cleared of native vegetation for grazing and cropping and suffered associated changes to groundwater.
-Grazing pressure and other human activity over 175 years have had profound impacts on the endemic flora of the region, especially the karst specific species and communities at Cliefden, which remain poorly conserved.
+In common with most other karsts of the Central West, the Cliefden karst has been cleared of native vegetation for grazing and cropping and suffered associated changes to groundwater.
+Grazing pressure and other human activity over 175 years have had profound impacts on the endemic flora of the region, especially the karst-specific species and communities at Cliefden, which remain poorly conserved.

 The caves system and surface exposures of the fossil beds remain intact and retain a high degree of integrity, despite increasing pressure from over-collecting of specimens.

 Scientific value

 The NSW National Parks and Wildlife Service states that "...lesser known karst environments can also contain extensive and well-developed karst features, like those at Cliefden and Walli.
-In some cases these features are of regional and state significance, highlighting the importance of all karst environments, whether publicly or privately managed."
+In some cases, these features are of regional and state significance, highlighting the importance of all karst environments, whether publicly or privately managed."
 The report also states that "Thermal springs ... are rare in NSW and, besides Wee Jasper, occur only at Cliefden and Yarrangobilly caves.
 The report also describes Cliefden Caves as an important karst site.